-Katabatic introduced its new line of Down jackets at the end of 2022 and has come to the market with a solid product.
-I use their quilts and expected no less from their jackets which is why I wanted to try one.
+Katabatic introduced its new line of Down jackets at the end of 2022 and has come to market with a solid product, but I use their quilts and expected no less from their jackets.

-I’ll take you through the new Katabatic Women’s Tin Cup features and performance in this article.
-If you are trying to decide on a lightweight Down jacket, this jacket should be on your shortlist.
+I’ll take you through the new Katabatic Women’s Tin Cup features and performance in this article, and at the end, I’ll tell you whether I preferred Katabatic or Feathered Friends.

 My Jacket Requirements

-- Hood – I prefer a hood with a drawstring that I can pull over my head when I sleep.
+• Hood – I prefer a hood with a drawstring that is deep enough to pull over my head when I sleep.
+I also like a lot of down in my hood.

 Katabatic Tin Cup – Pros & Cons